 Additionally, metrics captured with your CRM software inform your sales manager’s decisions regarding current sales processes and how performance might be enhanced or improved.

 More Than Just a Contact List

 There are, of course, many other ways that your sales manager uses the wealth of data captured by your CRM system.
-If you would like a demonstration of other top advantages of CRM for sales management, please contact us to begin your free, 30-day trial.
+If you would like a demonstration of other top advantages of CRM for sales management, please get in touch with us to begin your free 15-day trial.

 Click here to get started with a FREE 15-day trial of BIGContacts CRM.
 No credit card is required.